 "Effects" and "impacts" are used synonymously throughout the ISAGs.
 Impacts analyzed under CEQA must be related to a physical change to the environment.
-Project impacts include both direct and indirect impacts.
+The use of the term "impact(s)" or "Pproject impact(s)" in this document include both direct and indirect impacts.